Komodo/KomodoEdit/README.md

    to several hours to complete (depending on your specs).
 For most modern machines it should be about an hour.

- * After mozilla is built successfully go back to the main repo directory and build komodo:
+ * After mozilla is built successfully go abck to the main repo directory and build komodo:

    ```
     cd ..
     set PATH=util\black;%PATH%
-    bk configure -V 9.10.0-devel
+    bk configure -V 8.10.0-devel
     bk build
    ```